 Prodigy Finance - June 19, 2019

 Congratulations!
-Not only have you made it through your international master’s degree, but you managed to fund your studies in the first place.
+Not only have you completed your international degree, but you managed to fund your studies in the first place.

 It’s a big accomplishment.

-We’ll get right to it.
-The best way to save money on student loans is to pay as much as you can, as often as you can, as early as you can.
+The best way to save money on student loans is to pay as much as you can, as often as you can, and as early as you can.
 By paying more than the minimum monthly payment — whether it’s once or repeatedly — you can pay down your loan quicker.
 This could save you thousands in interest charges over the life of the loan.

-Both of these methods will make a dent in the amount of interest paid over the life of the loan, as well as your principal balance, thereby lowering the overall cost of your loan and giving you an opportunity to finish repaying your loan earlier.
+Both of these methods will reduce the amount of interest paid over the life of the loan, as well as your principal balance, thereby lowering the overall cost of your loan and giving you an opportunity to finish repaying your loan earlier.

 Be sure to check that your loan allows for early repayment.
-Many do, but not all.
+Many do, but not all offer this option.
 Prodigy Finance loans never have fees or penalties for early repayment.
+Find out more.

 Refinancing your student loan allows you to save money on your loan, even if you can’t afford to make extra lump-sum or monthly payments.
-You’ll save even more if you refinance your international student loan and you make extra payments.
+But you’ll save even more if you refinance your international student loan and you make extra payments.

 When you refinance a student loan, you accept a new loan to pay off your existing loan (or loans).
 Here’s what that process looks like:

-A new loan means new rates, and because you’ve changed your financial profile for the better that means lower rates.
+A new loan means new rates, and because you’ve changed your financial profile for the better that can mean lower rates.
 You’ll be spending less of your hard-earned money on your education loan - every month and overall.

-In addition, refinancing your loan will help you build your credit in your new country.
-No matter how long you’re planning to stay, your credit score and history is matters.
+Refinancing your loan will help you build credit in your new country.
+No matter how long you’re planning to stay, your credit score and history matters in the US.